Rockhampton City, Queensland: History

 Rockhampton Congregational Church opened in Bolsover Street on Sunday 29 June 1862.
 The church could seat 250 people.
 On 23 September 1874, the foundation stone was laid for a new Congregational church by the Reverend Edward Griffith of Brisbane.
 The new church was officially opened on Sunday 29 October 1876.
 The new church was built in front of the old church and was the first brick-and-stone church in Rockhampton.
 It was built in the Gothic style and was 60 by 32 ft in floor area with 16 to 17 ft high ceilings.
 The walls were 14 in thick and strengthened with external buttresses.
 The building was lit by gas and could seat 260 people.

 In 1863, Father Charles Murlay and Miss Bridget Mary Ennis opened a Catholic school for girls and infants in Alma Street.
-A Catholic boys' school was opened in West Steet in 1868.
+A Catholic boys' school was opened on West Street in 1868.
 In 1873, the Sisters of Mercy came to Rockhampton took over the operation of the school for girls and infants which became known as St Patrick's School.
 On Sunday 17 June 1908, the Roman Catholic Bishop of Rockhampton, James Duhig, opened St Patrick's new school on the corner of Derby Street and Alma Street (approx 23.3830°S 150.5137°E).
 This school no longer exists, but the building was still on site in 1979.

 Rockhampton Episcopalian (Anglican) Church opened on 15 March 1863.
 It was to have opened in January 1863 but there was a dispute between the churchwardens and the contractor over the safety of the building.

 Rockhampton Primitive Methodist Church opened on Sunday 17 January 1864.
 It was on the corner of Fitzroy Street and Bolsover Street (approx 23.37717°S 150.51096°E).

 In May 1864, architect Joseph Douglass called for tenders to erect a Wesleyan Methodist church made from wood.
 The Rockhampton Wesleyan Church opened on Sunday 28 August 1864.
 It was in Kent Street.
-In November 1880, it was agreed that a new "central and substantial" church would be erected at a expected cost of £650, which would be funded in part by the sale of the Kent Street church and the Allenstown Wesleyan church.
+In November 1880, it was agreed that a new "central and substantial" church would be erected at an expected cost of £650, which would be funded in part by the sale of the Kent Street church and the Allenstown Wesleyan church.
 In January 1881, tenders were called to erect a new Wesleyan church at 300 Campbell Street.
 The new church was opened on Sunday 24 July 1881 by Reverend George Woolnough, President of the Wesleyan Conference.
 The building was 60 by 33 ft in floor area and up to 60 ft high and could seat about 300 people.
 The architect was Sydney Williams.
 The Allenstown Wesleyan church building was relocated to the rear of the new church at Campbell Street where it was used as a vestry and Sunday school.
 In 1959, the current brick church was built on the site of the 1881 church, becoming the Campbell Street Uniting Church (as a consequence of the 1977 amalgamation that created the Uniting Church in Australia.